MarioCanales/happyrobot-challenge/README.md

 ### Database Seeding
-Initialize the SQLite database with the "Context" genai generated load data:
+Initialize the SQLite database with some mock data.
 ```
 # Run from the project root
 python backend/seed_loads.py
+python backend/populate_metrics.py
 ```

 ## 🏃‍♂️ Running the Services